WakiMak/trentent.github.io-forked/_posts/2017-05-10-citrix-storefront-adventures-in-customization-dynamically-configure-authentication-based-on-group-membership.md

 // Creation Date:	Dec 02, 2013
 // Modified Date:	Apr 18, 2014
 // File Name:		GroupMembership.aspx
-// Description:		Redirect user to appropriate Citrix & Web Site based on group membership
+// Description:		Redirect user to appropriate Citrix XenApp Web Site based on group membership
 // Modified:            May 08, 2017 - Trentent Tye - Modified to check for group membership for ExplicitLogon
 //                      and return the result.
 %>